Z8phyR/Abby-Voice-Assist-GPT/docs/helpme.md

 Abby can be activated by saying "hey Abby", and deactivated by saying "goodbye Abby".
 During a conversation, Abby will continuously listen for the user's commands and generate responses.

+### 5. Conversation History

+Abby has the ability to retain the context of the current conversation.
+She maintains the history of the last 9 messages exchanged between the user and herself during a single run of the program.
+This enables a more cohesive and engaging interaction by allowing Abby to generate responses that take into account prior exchanges.

+However, it's important to note that the conversation history is ephemeral and is reset when the program is terminated.
+This means that every new run of the program starts with a fresh conversation without any context from previous sessions.

+Future improvements to Abby will include persisting conversation history to a local database.
+This will allow the continuation of interactions across different runs of the program, enabling an even more seamless and persistent user experience.

 ## Troubleshooting

 If Abby isn't responding correctly, please ensure that your microphone is properly configured and that the Google Speech Recognition API is accessible.